ow2-proactive/ai-examples/machine-learning/logistic-regression/README.md

 # CIFAR-10 Logistic Regression Classifier

-This project involves training and evaluating a logistic regression model on the [CIFAR-10 dataset](https://www.kaggle.com/datasets/fedesoriano/cifar10-python-in-csv/) converted to CSV format.
-The model is designed to classify images based on pixel values.
+This project involves training and evaluating a logistic regression model on the [CIFAR-10 dataset](https://www.kaggle.com/datasets/fedesoriano/cifar10-python-in-csv/) that has been converted to CSV format.
+The goal is to classify images based on their pixel values.

 ## Project Structure

-- `train.py`: Trains the logistic regression model on the CIFAR-10 training dataset.
-It preprocesses the data, splits it into training and validation sets, trains the model, evaluates it on the validation set, and saves the model.
+- `train.py`: Script to train the logistic regression model on the CIFAR-10 training dataset.
+It includes steps for data preprocessing, training/validation set splitting, model training, validation set evaluation, and model saving.
-- `eval.py`: Evaluates the saved logistic regression model on the CIFAR-10 test dataset.
+- `eval.py`: Script to evaluate the saved logistic regression model on the CIFAR-10 test dataset.
 It loads the model, preprocesses the test data, makes predictions, and saves these predictions to a text file.
-- `models/`: Directory for storing the trained logistic regression model (`logistic_regression_model.pkl`).
+- `models/`: Directory where the trained logistic regression model (`logistic_regression_model.pkl`) is saved.
-- `predictions/`: Directory for storing the predictions of the logistic regression model on the test set (`logistic_regression.txt`).
+- `predictions/`: Directory where the model's predictions on the test set (`logistic_regression.txt`) are stored.
 - `dataset/cifar10-csv/`: Contains the CIFAR-10 dataset in CSV format (`train.csv` and `test.csv`).
-Use `download_dataset.sh` script to download the dataset.
+The `download_dataset.sh` script is used to download the dataset.

 ## Getting Started

 ### Prerequisites

-- Python 3.9
+The project requires Python 3.9 and the following Python libraries:

 - pandas 2.2.1
 - scikit-learn 1.4.1.post1
 - joblib 1.3.2
 - numpy 1.26.4

-Install the necessary libraries using the provided `requirements.txt` file:
+To install the necessary libraries, use the provided `requirements.txt` file:

 ```bash
 pip install -r requirements.txt